Continuing Education Activity

 There are two forms of needle electrodes.
 A straight, solid needle is the first type.
 The second type is more complex - the needle is straight but hollow, containing multiple curved tynes that are retracted until the needle tip is placed inside a lesion.
 Incorporated into the tips of the tynes are thermocouples which act as tiny thermometers, allowing for continuous temperature monitoring throughout the procedure.
 Once appropriately situated in the tumor, the electrode tynes are advanced.
 The extended tynes resemble the spokes of an open umbrella.

-The RF generator is coupled to the electrode through insulated wires as well as multiple grounding pads which are positioned on the skin of the thighs of the patient.
+The RF generator is coupled to the electrode through insulated wires as well as multiple grounding pads, which are positioned on the skin of the thighs of the patient.
 The electrical generator creates an alternating current of approximately 300-500kHz (the RF range).

-Preprocedural Imaging, Laboratory Analysis & Consent
+Preprocedural Imaging, Laboratory Analysis, and Consent

-Patients should only be deemed appropriate candidates following the evaluation of their specific case either via multidisciplinary tumor board or in conjunction with surgical and oncology services as resection still represents the best curative option for good surgical candidates with appropriate hepatic reserve.
+Patients should only be deemed appropriate candidates following the evaluation of their specific case either via multidisciplinary tumor board or in conjunction with surgical and oncology services, as resection still represents the best curative option for good surgical candidates with appropriate hepatic reserve.
 Patients that are deemed appropriate for RF require an imaging workup prior to the procedure.
 This typically includes a contrast-enhanced computed tomography (CT) and/or gadolinium-enhanced magnetic resonance imaging (MRI) for both tumor staging and planning of RFA needle trajectory.

 Laboratory evaluation is performed on all patients.
 Tests typically include coagulation studies, liver function studies, and tumor marker levels.
 A histological tissue sample confirming the diagnosis (or pathognomonic image findings with high levels of concordant tumor markers) is required for patients with hepatocellular carcinoma.